dail8859/LuaScript/README.md

 The full API documentation can be found [here](http://dail8859.github.io/LuaScript/).
 Also be sure to check out the [examples](/examples/) directory.

 ## Development
-The code has been developed using MSVC 2017.
+The code has been developed using Visual Studio 2017.
 To compile the code:

 1. Open the `LuaScript.sln` file
 1. Press `F7` and that's it!

-For convenience, MSVC automatically copies the DLL into the Notepad++ plugin directory.
+For convenience, Visual Studio automatically copies the DLL into the Notepad++ plugin directory.

 ## License
 This code is released under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt).